 In the primary bills market, the outstanding amount of bills issuance at the end of 2009 rose by 7.55% year on year, primarily because of an increase of NT\$108.2 billion, or 101.3%, in the outstanding issuance of treasury bills.
 However, the outstanding amount of commercial paper issuance at the end of 2009 dropped by NT\$39.8 billion, or 5.6%, compared to the end of 2008.
 The reasons behind this were that corporations decreased their needs of short-term financing and preferred obtaining loans from banks rather than issuing commercial paper due to the lower cost of bank loans.
+Chart 4.2 Primary and secondary bills

-As for the secondary bills market, its trading volume 40 was affected by a decrease in the issuance of commercial paper 41 and decreased by 3.86% year on year in 2009.
+As for the secondary bills market, its trading volume40 was affected by a decrease in the issuance of commercial paper 41 and decreased by 3.86% year on year in 2009.
 In January-February 2010, driven by a rise in the outstanding issuance of commercial paper and treasury bills, the outstanding amount of bills issuance increased.
 Nevertheless, the trading volume of the secondary market remained at a low level (Chart 4.2).

-In the bond market, the trading volume for the year of 2009 decreased by 28.01% over 2008. the components, outright transactions and repo transactions decreased by 34.05% and 23.25%, respectively.
-Because of a diminishing investment willingness of bond dealers and less bonds being traded in the market as many financial institutions held large amounts government bonds42 and were reluctant to sell them into the market for the sake of effectively managing their idle
+In the bond market, the trading volume for the year of 2009 decreased by 28.01% over 2008.
+Of the components, outright transactions and repo transactions decreased by 34.05% and 23.25%, respectively.
+Because of a diminishing investment willingness of bond dealers and less bonds being traded in the market as many financial institutions held large amounts of government bonds42 and were reluctant to sell them into the market for the sake of effectively managing their idle funds. outright transactions dropped significantly and their monthly turnover ratio